Solome Bossa

-Solome Balungi Bossa (also Solomy Balungi Bossa), (born 14 April 1956), is a Ugandan judge on the International Criminal Court (ICC).
-Prior to her election to the ICC, she was a member of the Court of Appeal in Uganda, which also doubles as the Constitutional Court in the Judiciary of Uganda.
+Solome Balungi Bossa (also Hon.
+Lady Justice Solomy B. Bossa; born 14 April 1956) is a Ugandan judge on the International Criminal Court.
+Prior to her election to the court, she was a member of the Court of Appeal in Uganda, which also doubles as the Constitutional Court in the Judiciary of Uganda.
 She was elected to a nine-year term on 5 December 2017 and was sworn in on 9 March 2018.
 Previously she was appointed to a six-year term on the African Court on Human and Peoples' Rights in 2014.

+In June 2025, She was among the judges of the International Criminal Court who were sanctioned by the Trump administration.

 Early life and education

 Solome Bossa was born on 14 April 1956 in Nsambya Hospital, in Uganda's capital city of Kampala.
 Her father, Stanley Walusimbi Ssesanga, was a lawyer and her mother was a housewife.

 Bossa attended Ugandan schools for her primary and secondary school education.
 In 1976, she was admitted to Makerere University, in Kampala, to study law.
 She graduated with a Bachelor of Laws (LLB) degree in 1979.
 She obtained a Diploma in Legal Practice from the Law Development Centre in Kampala.
 In 1987, she obtained a Certificate in Law Reporting, from the Commonwealth Youth Centre, in Lusaka, Zambia.
 Later, in 2016, she was awarded a Master of Laws (LLM) degree, by the University of London, specializing in Public International Law.